 Simpler is better.
 Try to eliminate extraneous details from your graphics so they’re clear and easy to read.
+In a written report you can have more detail than you’d want in an oral presentation, but extraneous details still detract from your message.
 For example, you may find that a drawing is better than a photograph to show how something works.

 Make sure the image is large enough to show the details you want to depict.
 Lines must be bold enough to show clearly on the image at the size you’ve selected.

 The caption goes below the figure.
 Make sure it stays on the same page as the figure.